 Warren Buffett, arguably the best investor of all time, has struggled to beat the markets since the beginning of 2019.
 Berkshire Hathaway shares underperformed the S&P 500 by 20 percent in 2019 and by a similar amount in the first half of 2020.
 While the stock has risen 7.7 percent in July, it has fallen 15.1 percent for the year.
 Berkshire Hathaway trails the S&P 500, which has turned positive for the year.

 Berkshire Hathaway lags, markets recover from the crash

 Several analysts have been critical of Warren Buffett for his inability to capitalize on the U.S. stock market crash in the first quarter.
 Berkshire Hathaway has a massive cash pile, which has increased consistently over many quarters.
 The company sold more stocks than it brought in the first quarter.
 Earlier this month, Berkshire Hathaway announced the acquisition of Dominion Energy’s natural gas assets for $4 billion with an assumption of another $5.7 billion in debt.
 However, the deal hardly moved the needle for the company, which was sitting on $137 billion in cash at the end of the first quarter.

 Warren Buffett and value investing

-Warren Buffett also missed the US stock market crash in the fourth quarter of 2018.
-These buying opportunities don’t come along very often.
+Warren Buffett also missed the U.S. stock market crash in the fourth quarter of 2018.
+These buying opportunities do not come along very often.
 Missing these opportunities has a negative impact on investors’ performance.
 After the massive underperformance over the last two years, Berkshire Hathaway stock has been trailing the S&P 500 since the beginning of 2009.